-IP addresses are used for access to ECS instances or to the services deployed on the instances.
+IP addresses are used to connect to ECS instances or their deployed services.
 ECS instances within VPCs can be assigned two types of IP addresses: private IP addresses and public IP addresses.

 Private IP addresses